LungOnly Mice: Precision Test Models for the COVID Vaccine

-This corresponds exactly to the objective of the Wahl et al. study as listed in the Abstract section of the study:
+This corresponds with the objective of the Wahl et al. study as listed in the Abstract section of the study:

 Lung-only mice and bone marrow/liver/thymus-lung humanized mice substantially increase the number of human pathogens that can be studied in vivo, facilitating the in vivo testing of therapeutics.

-The Lung Only mouse and the BLT-L mouse precision test models were specifically created for coronavirus vaccine testing and are in high demand which is why the Trump Administration lifted its ban on federal funding of fetal research to fund the creation of these mice at the University of California so researchers could be supplied with these very specialized and highly humanized mice.
+The Lung Only mouse and the BLT-L mouse precision test models were specifically created for coronavirus vaccine testing and are in high demand which it makes it very likely that the Trump Administration lifted its ban on federal funding of fetal research to fund the production of mice at the University of California so researchers could be supplied with these very specialized and highly humanized mice.